 Ensure that your keyword is included within the title of your blog post.
 This one may be obvious but we’ve seen a lot of examples of ‘snappy titled’ blogs that in no way represent the actual content.
 If it isn’t clear to the reader, it isn’t clear to Google.

 Does your title contain less than 60 characters?
-Don’t get carried away, Google only shows the first few (usually close to 60) characters within its search pages, anything after that will cut off, so keep it informative but keep it concise!
+Don’t get carried away, Google only shows the first few (usually close to 60) characters within its search results pages, anything after that will cut off, so keep it informative but keep concise!

 Optimise your H1 Header.Is your H1 consistent with your titles and URLs?
 Have you included your keyword in your H1 header?
 H1 Headers together with titles are the most important SEO elements on a page to the eyes of Google and other search engines, as well as the user.
 Again, keep it short, engaging and descriptive!
 Also please notice ‘header’ (singular)… just the one H1 per page please, it’s not nice to confuse a search engine.

 Is your target keyword included within the body of your post?
-It’s important to ensure that your keywords are included within the body copy of your text to demonstrate that all the content on your page is relevant to your chosen topic, however BEWARE - don’t go crazy.
-If you start dropping keywords in left, right and centre Google will raise a suspicious eyebrow and could end up frowning on you and your website.
+It’s important to ensure that your keywords are included within the body copy of your text to demonstrate that all the content on your page is relevant to your chosen topic, however, BEWARE - don’t go crazy.
+If you start dropping keywords in left, right and centre Google will raise a suspicious eyebrow and could end up frowning at you and your website.

 Have you included any internal links?Hyperlinks are great; always ensure that you’re linking to other pages on your site - other blog posts or website pages containing relevant information.
 Internal links help provide more information to the visitor and they have the added bonus of encouraging further navigation through your website helping to reduce those pesky bounce rates.
 (Read more: Why bounce rates influence rankings in Google’s results).

 Have you included any external links?Share the love! – Don’t just link to your own content, make sure that you include, external links in your blog as well.
 External links help build credibility and trust with your reader proving that you are a reliable source of information and that you aren’t the only one who thinks so!
 External links not only build SEO value they also increase the chance for you to get a link back from other domains as they will see your website in their list of referral sites.
-Remember, Google wants a ‘dead end free’ internet and rewards websites accordingly.
+Remember, Google wants a ‘dead-end free’ internet and rewards websites accordingly.
 Even if you don’t agree with Google’s endless browsing goal then take a selfish approach… if you don’t link to other websites how do you expect to get any links back to yours?

 Have you included a Call-to-Action within your blog post?Visitors and blog readers are great but do you know what’s better… identifiable leads!
-Blogs are the perfect place to generate interest for downloadable content, if your blogs are informative and useful then your eBooks are likely to be as well so make sure you give your readers the option, well placed, relevant Calls-to-Action (CTA) are the best way to draw in those leads.
+Blogs are the perfect place to generate interest for downloadable content, if your blogs are informative and useful then your eBooks are likely to be as well so make sure you give your readers the option, well placed, relevant Calls-to-Action (CTA) is the best way to draw in those leads.

-Is your keyword in your URL?Another obvious one I’m sure, but your URL’s are a key indicator to inform search engines what your post is about - so make sure it contains your keyword and is consistent with your H1 header and page title.
-However, as mentioned in one of our previous blogs,try and keep your URLs as short as possible to help create an end user and search engine friendly URL.
+Is your keyword in your URL?Another obvious one I’m sure, but your URLs are a key indicator to inform search engines what your post is about - so make sure it contains your keyword and is consistent with your H1 header and page title.
+However, as mentioned in one of our previous blogs,try and keep your URLs as short as possible to help create an end-user and search engine-friendly URL.

 Pardon references to The B2B Marketing Lab, this video was created before we merged with MPULL to form Huble Digital.

-How many characters should be in your Meta description?Meta descriptions aren’t designed for essays however eloquent, in similar fashion to your title, anything over the recommended character limit will get cut off by Google.
+How many characters should be in your Meta description?Meta descriptions aren’t designed for essays however eloquent, in a similar fashion to your title, anything over the recommended character limit will get cut off by Google.
 Try to keep your Meta description under 155 characters as incomplete Meta descriptions can potentially confuse the reader.
-Keep it short, snappy, descriptive but to the point.
+Keep it short, snappy, and descriptive but to the point.